oof-bar/craftcms-do-apps/README.md

 You'll notice a couple of extra packages on top of the two in the [Craft starterkit](https://github.com/craftcms/craft).

-### `codemix/yii2-streamlog`

-Via `app.php`, we've configured a new log target, which pipes all error- and warning-level output to `stderr`.

-Anything logged in this way (like Craft exceptions and stack traces) will appear in the Digital Ocean _Logs_ view.

 ### `yiisoft/yii2-redis`

 This is the first-party Redis adapter for Yii 2.
 As with logs, we configure the base Redis instance within `app.php`.